jamezjaz/E-comm_Frontend/README.md

 ![preview](https://user-images.githubusercontent.com/57812000/156348166-65470deb-b3bc-4e8c-87f7-eee0a6981c32.png)

 ## Live Link
-Please, run the the server locally [here](https://github.com/scandiweb/junior-react-endpoint) then click on the [Live Link](https://james-odufu-entry-react-test.netlify.app/) to access the project live.
+Please, run the the server locally [here](https://github.com/scandiweb/junior-react-endpoint) The frontend is deployed on [Vercel](https://james-odufu-junior-react-frontend.vercel.app/) and [Netlify](https://james-odufu-entry-react-test.netlify.app/)

 ### Built With
 This project was built using these technologies.